 You trust a nursing home to care for your elderly parent or family member.
 But when the facility fails to supervise its residents, they can end up lost and without the care they need.
 Sometimes, residents can end up leaving the nursing facility altogether.
 These incidents are collectively referred to as “wandering and elopement,” and they can result in serious consequences, even death.
 This is what everyone with an older relative should know about such cases, including how nursing homes may be liable.
+A nursing home abuse lawyer in Rosewell can help you hold a nursing home liable if their negligence has led to an injury from wandering or elopement.

 Wandering happens when a resident walks around the nursing home grounds without supervision.
 This type of behavior is often seen in patients with dementia, Alzheimer’s, or otherwise diminished faculties.
 It is paramount that facility staff know at all times where residents are, especially those with cognitive impairments.
 Allowing someone to freely roam can place that person, or others, at risk.

 Elopement, on the other hand, refers to instances in which residents wander off of the nursing home property entirely.
-Patients therefore leave the relative safety and security of the nursing home and can end up almost anywhere.
+Patients, therefore, leave the relative safety and security of the nursing home and can end up almost anywhere.
 Wandering is dangerous enough, but elopement increases the likelihood that injury or even death may occur.

 When residents wander freely, they may end up just about anywhere on nursing home grounds.
 This can include other patients’ rooms.
 In that event, one person could get into an altercation with and hurt the other.
-There are also situations in which a patient wander into a kitchen, storage room, or other unsafe area.
+There are also situations in which a patient wander into a kitchen, storage room, or another unsafe area.
 Without supervision, they could get injured by dangerous equipment that they have no business being near.
 Other injuries can occur, such as slips and falls.
 If a patient does not receive scheduled medication because he or she has wandered off, the results could be fatal.

 Elopement can aggravate these dangers and introduce new ones.
 In addition to the risks encountered by wandering, someone who leaves the nursing home will face a myriad of hazards.
 A resident could walk into traffic and be struck and killed.
 He or she could end up lost in a heavily wooded area, making it difficult to be found.
 A patient, exposed to the elements, could suffer dehydration, overheating, or freezing to death.
 A stranger could attack or kidnap the person as well.
 These are the risks that a relative tries to avoid by placing the loved one in the nursing home’s care.